pcanas/chicago-oejp/index.md

      alt="Results for incomes"
      style="float: left; margin-right: 20px; width:350px;" />

-First we quickly see how their inspection results are distributed to get a rougth idea baout the data.
+First we quickly see how their inspection results are distributed to get a rough idea about the data.
-The following plot shows the 5 violations that have the largest relative difference between low and high income neighborhoods.
+The following plot shows the 5 violations that have the largest relative ratio between low and high income neighborhoods.
+We propose that this will indicate interesting differences in the problems a high income area has versus a low income area.

 <div style="clear: both;"> </div>